ROAD TRIPS MADE EASY

 How it works

 Tesla Superchargers represent the most advanced charging technology in the world, capable of charging Model S 16x faster than most public charging stations.
-We will soon roll out 120 kW Superchargers, which are 33% faster than our current version and can replenish half a charge in as little as 20 minutes, for free.
+Many of our stations are capable of delivering up to 120 kW to Model S, which can replenish half a charge in as little as 20 minutes, for free.
 It works by delivering DC power directly to the battery using special cables that bypass onboard charging equipment.

 Select stations utilize canopies covered with solar panels to offset energy use and provide shade.
 Over the next few years, we plan to cover more stations in sunny locales with solar canopies as part of our commitment to the environment.